Asthma

 Although asthma occurs at all ages, it is most common in children under 10.
 There is a 2:1 male:female ratio in children, which equalizes by the age of 30.

-Mild episodic asthma is due primarily to bronchial smooth muscle contraction whereas moderate to severe sustained asthma is largely due to chronic inflammation of the bronchi with the presence of such white cells as eosinophils, neutrophils and mononuclear cells.
+Mild episodic asthma is mainly due to bronchial smooth muscle contraction whereas moderate to severe sustained asthma is largely due to chronic inflammation of the bronchi with the presence of white cells such as eosinophils, neutrophils and mononuclear cells that are part of an inflammatory response.
 These cells contribute products that inflame the airways.

 • Dander (or flakes) of skin, hair, or feathers of all warm-blooded pets